TechDufus/techdufus.github.io/_posts/2022-04-26-creating-a-progress-indicator-for-your-powershell-processes.md

 Write-Host "${ARROW} ${GREEN}Thank you for creating the file!${RESET}"
 ```

 I'm doing a fancy thing here.
 I'm using the `Do` loop to keep the script running until the file is created.
 I'm using the `Write-Spinner` function to display the spinner, and then I'm using the `Test-Path` function to check if the file exists.
 If it does, then the loop will exit, and the `Write-Host` will display the check mark.
-I like to use the `Write-Host` function to display the check mark, because it will make the output look a little cleaner, and not leave whatever the last progress indicator spinner symbol was.
+I like to use the `Write-Host` function to display the check mark, because it will make the output look a little cleaner, and not leave the leftover spinner symbol in the console.

 The above code would look like this, spinning until the file exists.